Top Methods For Prioritizing MVP Features-2022

 11. User Story Mapping

-This is among the most widely used methods to classify features in your MVP.
+This is among the most widely used methods to classify MVP features.
 It’s also among the most effective ones since it is inclusive of all people who are involved in the product.
-To identify the top and lowest priority features, they attempt to imagine how the customers will navigate the app.
+To identify the top and lowest priority MVP features, they attempt to imagine how the customers will navigate the app.

 They begin with defining the goal of the user like booking a hotel using an app for tourists.
 This is then divided into smaller steps: selecting the best hotel, providing the user’s details, and requesting the transfer, i.e. Each step is written out as a story for the user: “As a user (User type), I want to (step), so that (value)”.